If you make a purchase after following a link on our site, we may earn a small commission. Learn more.

 • Read our review

-Not all of the best LEGO Batman sets have to break the bank.
-The Classic TV Series Batmobile released earlier this year, priced at just £34.99.
-Despite its small price tag and fairly small size though, this set makes an excellent display piece.
+Not all of the best Lego Batman sets have to break the bank.
+The Classic TV Series Batmobile, which released back in 2021, was just £34.99.
+Despite its small price tag and fairly small size though, this set makes an excellent display piece — largely thanks to its bespoke stand.
+For a set of this price range, it really took us by surprise.
 The addition of two exclusive minifigures just makes it even better.

 • Release date: June 2019 to November 2020